 See Resolving tenancy disputes.

-Housing SA requires each new tenant to begin with a 12 month probationary lease.
+The SA Housing Trust requires each new tenant to begin with a 12 month probationary lease.
 If tenants show that they can keep to the conditions of their lease agreement, they may then be offered a fixed term lease of either one, two, five or ten years.
 If tenants fail to keep to the conditions of their lease agreement, but could benefit from further support to do so, they may be offered a further 12 month probationary lease.

 Urgent repairs, such as a gas leak or burst water pipes, may be reported at any time by telephoning 131 288.

-The tenant must pay the cost of any repairs which, in Housing SA's opinion, are not the result of fair wear and tear.
+The tenant must pay the cost of any repairs which, in the SA Housing Trust's opinion, are not the result of fair wear and tear.
 The tenant is also responsible for keeping the dwelling in good rentable condition.
 This means that the tenant must pay the cost of repairs to damaged windows, screens, fences and gates, of clearing blocked drains and of replacing plugs, light globes or lost keys.
 Where damage is caused by the tenant's family or visitors Housing SA will also require the tenant to pay.

-Applications for transfer
+Registration for transfer

 Tenant exchanges